palm002/blog/src/markdown-pages/add-path-with-ansible.md

 command that adds Golang binary to `PATH`.

-Upon completion of the playbook, we can manually SSH into the machine and confirm that Golang binary is installed and useable by typing `go version` and checking it's destination with `which go` in the command line.
+Upon completion of the playbook, we can manually SSH into the machine and confirm that Golang binary is installed and usable by typing `go version` and checking it's destination with `which go` in the command line.